Duality between different geometries of a resonant level in a Luttinger liquid

-This is the Hamiltonian of \emph{two} \emph{chiral} LLs (corresponding to the Bogolubov-transformed left and right movers in the original model) with LL parameter $1/g$, which are symmetrically coupled to a level by both a tunneling term of the same amplitude $t_0$, and a local charging interaction of strength $\tilde{U}_F = (g-1) \pi v$.
-Since coupling a level to a chiral LL is equivalent to coupling it to the edge of a non-chiral LL \cite{fabrizio95}, this result proves the celebrated duality symmetry: a level side-coupled to a LL [Fig.~\ref{fig:geometry}(a)] is equivalent a level embedded (in a left-right symmetric manner) between the edges to two LLs [Fig.~\ref{fig:geometry}(b)].
+This is the Hamiltonian of \emph{two} \emph{chiral} LLs (corresponding to the decoupled left and right movers in the original model) with LL parameter $\tilde{g} = 1/g$, which are symmetrically coupled to a level by both a tunneling term of the same amplitude $t_0$, and a local charging interaction of strength $\tilde{U}_F = (g-1) \pi v$.
+But coupling a level to a chiral LL is known to be equivalent to coupling it to the edge of a non-chiral LL \cite{fabrizio95}.
+This is achieved here by defining $\tilde{\phi}_{\pm}(x) = \phi_{+}(\pm x)$ [$\tilde{\phi}_{\pm}(x) = \phi_{-}(\mp x)$] for $x>0$ [$x<0$] as the decoupled right and left moving fields in the new right [left] non-chiral lead.
+Thus, this result proves the celebrated duality symmetry: a level side-coupled to a LL [Fig.~\ref{fig:geometry}(a)] is equivalent a level embedded (in a left-right symmetric manner) between the edges to two LLs [Fig.~\ref{fig:geometry}(b)].
 The level energy $\varepsilon_0$ as well as the tunneling matrix element $t_0$ remain unchanged, but $g$ is transformed to $1/g$.
-In addition, a local level-wire interaction must be included.
+In addition, a local level-wire interaction must be included \cite{fn:uf,fn:cutoff}.